hzi-bifo/epitope-prediction-paper/README.md

-# epitope-prediction-paper
+#  “EpitopeVec:   LinearEpitope   Prediction   Using   DeepProtein   Sequence   Embeddings“
-Data and results for the EpitopeVec paper
+Data and results for the EpitopeVec article by Bahai et al., in review